jartai/logger4clj/README.md

 ##Logger4clj 0.1
-###Pure Clojure Logging API
+###Clojure Logging API

-This is a first attempt at a high-quality and versatile logging API written entirely in clojure.core and JDK1.6.
+This is a first attempt at a high-quality and versatile logging API written entirely in clojure.core and JDK6.

 ###Features

-*  Pure Clojure (requires only clojure.core and JDK1.6)
+*  Mostly-pure Clojure and a single source file (requires only clojure.core and JDK6)
 *  Loggers may be 'chained/bound together' (see second example below)
 *  Log messages are passed to a blocking queue, where separate thread(s) will handle expensive I/O operations